This post may contain affiliate links, view our disclosure policy.

 Along with views of wildflowers and the gigantic Clements Mountain, you’ll likely meet marmots, mountain goats, Bighorn sheep, and mule deer (some of which will get very close to you).

-Once you reach the overlook, you’ll be standing 500 feet above Hidden Lake, as well as will get a glimpse of Sperry Glacier.
+Once you reach the overlook, you’ll be standing 500 feet above Hidden Lake and will get a glimpse of Sperry Glacier.

 Trust me, the views here will leave you speechless.